meredithspalmer/NatGeo-AI/MegaDetector.md

 Image credit: Saul Greenberg

-### Other options

-Not a fan of Timelapse?
+***Sidebar: Other options*** Not a fan of Timelapse?
 MegaDetector has (self-described) "somewhat-less-complete" integrations with the [eMammal desktop application](https://github.com/microsoft/CameraTraps/blob/master/api/batch_processing/integration/eMammal) and with open-source image organizer [dikiKam](https://github.com/microsoft/CameraTraps/tree/master/api/batch_processing/integration/digiKam).
 The MegaDetector team has also created [Python tools](https://github.com/microsoft/CameraTraps) that use MegaDetector results to sort images into different folders for "probably-empty", "probably-animal", "probably-human", and "probably-vehicle".
 This is a useful function to get rid of images that MegaDetector suspects are empty, allowing you to continue with your established camera trap classification pipeline with fewer blank images.

-## What we will do today
+### Plan of attack:

-1. First, we will run a simple script that will process one camera trap image: the AI will attempt to locate the object of interest (wildlife, human, or car) in a camera trap image and add a bounding box around the area it predicts the object to be located.
-This is neat to see, but running through images one at a time is not particularly useful!
+1. First, we will run a simple script that will process one camera trap image: the AI will attempt to locate the object of interest and add a bounding box around the area it predicts the object to be located.
+This is pretty neat to see, but running through images one at a time is not particularly useful!
 Rather, we will use this as a test to make sure that your environment is set up correctly.

 2. Next, we will run a script that processes entire batches of images in one go.
 This script produces a JSON file that we will use to view and sort our images in a camera trap image analyser.

-3. We will then be loading our resultant JSON files and camera trap images into [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse) for manual review and additional data extraction.
+3. We will then be loading our resultant JSON files and camera trap images into [Timelapse](https://saul.cpsc.ucalgary.ca/timelapse) for manual review of important images and additional data extraction.

 ### Important notes

 - The following instructions are for Windows and Mac machines: please follow the instructions particular to your operating system.
 - We will be using Python, but no coding knowledge required!
 We'll navigate you to your terminal, into which you can copy and paste the commands listed here.
 It should be plug and chug, but I'll be there to help trouble-shoot any issues that arise!

-## 0. Before we begin...
+## Before we begin...

 Before we can run MegaDetector, we need to install the following prerequisites:

 1. **Anaconda**: Anaconda is a free, open-source data science platform that helps users manage Python packages.
 You can download Anaconda [here](https://www.anaconda.com/products/individual).

-On Windows, Anaconda will create two different comand prompts: 'Anaconda Prompt (anaconda3)' and 'Anaconda Powershell Prompt (anaconda3)'. *Use the 'Anacdona Prompt (anaconda3)'* not the powershell prompt.
+On Windows, Anaconda will create two different comand prompts: 'Anaconda Prompt (anaconda3)' and 'Anaconda Powershell Prompt (anaconda3)'. **Use the 'Anacdona Prompt (anaconda3)' prompt** not the powershell prompt.
 For Macs, anaconda will run directly in your terminal.

 2. **Git**: Git is a free, open-source version control software, i.e., a program for coordinating among programmers by tracking changes in sets of files.